-Chances are, if you have them in your home, you have them in a room that isn’t getting that amount.
-So, starting in winter, you have to put them in a closet or a room that’s pitch black for 12-14 hours.
+Chances are, if you have them in your home, you have them in a room that isn’t getting that amount of complete darkness.
+Starting in winter, you have to put them in a closet or a room that’s pitch black for 12-14 hours.
 And yes, they need that every night for 2 months.
 Be sure to cut back on the watering too.

-Here the purdy Kals are in their spot on my covered front porch where I, & others, will see them many times a day.
+The beautiful Kals on my covered front porch where I, & others, will see them many times a day.

 Kalanchoes are known for their flowers which come in vibrant shades of red, orange and pink.
 You can also find them in white and more subtle shades of pink.
 The flowers are long lasting and the foliage a nice, rich, shiny green.
 A great blooming plant for the garden or your home!

 Here’s a post solely dedicated to growing kalanchoes as a houseplant.